 - a.
 Compliance with laws, regulations and policies that the Company adopts from time to time Directors and executives will act in compliance with all laws and policies that apply to the Company's business.
-Directors and executives should discuss with the Board and if necessary obtain the consent of the Company Secretary or Chairman to seek advice from one of the Company's legal advisors if they are unclear about any laws relating to their work. - b.
+Directors and executives should discuss with the Board and if necessary obtain the consent of the Company Secretary or Chair to seek advice from one of the Company's legal advisors if they are unclear about any laws relating to their work.
+Any breaches of the law or unethical behaviour that become known to Directors and executives must be reported to the Chair or the Board as a whole.
+Any breaches reported will be properly investigated and appropriate action taken.
+Persons who report suspected breaches in good faith shall be protected from victimisation. - b.
 Trading in shares any trading of the Company's shares must be done in accordance with the Security Trading Policy which is set out in Section 5. - c.
 Privacy and intellectual property each Director and executive is responsible for protecting the Company's intellectual property rights. - d.
 Reporting the Company is committed to satisfying not only the strict legal requirements, but also industry best practice and investor and community expectations regarding the performance of the Company.
-Each Director and executive is responsible for understanding market practice and continually assessing shareholder engagement of the CEO of Future Generation and Wilson Asset Management.
+Each Director and executive is responsible for understanding market practice and continually assessing Shareholder engagement of the CEO of Future Generation Global and Wilson Asset Management, as a key external outsourced service provider.